stockmouton/stockmouton.github.io/articles/hyperinflation.md

 I don't know if thoses hypotheses hold or not.
 But I saw an opportunity to fill some holes in my knowledge about what would trigger this doomsday crash.
 So, I decided to explore the subject and write a quick recap about this hyperinflation thing and why it matters.

 It is in no way state-of-the-art thinking nor perfectly accurate.
 The devil always hides in the details and this is not the aim of this post.
-On top of that, it took me quite a while to research and write this piece os it might feel a little bit late to be published.
-Remember to do your own DD, apply what you learn, make your own prediction, observe what happens, learn from your mistakes and repeat!
+On top of that, it took me quite a while to do the research, learn and finally write this piece.
+If it feels like you would have rather read it a month ago, I feel you my friend, I do too...

+Anyway, remember to do your own DD, apply what you learn, make your own prediction, observe what happens, learn from your mistakes and repeat!
-Also, I'm quite new to the finance subject overall so take this post as a primer on market dynamics.

 > Obviously, this is not financial advices and only some educational material.

 ## TLDR
-Inflation rate (and expected inflation) will rise, Bonds yield will increase, bonds market will crash (hopefully in a kind of controlled manner), a massive amount of investment will rotate in other assets like stocks and crypto.
-Where though?
+Expected inflation and inflation will rise but should be transient as the FOMC said (AMinly because of the surge in demand when the economy reopens).
+This means that we are going to be in a transient dynamic for the end of the year.
+Bonds yield will probably increase which might create a small bond market crash (hopefully in a controlled manner), a massive amount of investment will rotate in other assets like stocks and crypto for a while.
-Some good candidates are the company supported by the current government infrastructure plan.
-Some bad candidates are zombies companies, shady chinese stocks and SPACs far away from rentability.
-One might want to diversify with some crypto too (on a longer term maybe).
+In the short term any company selling goods, loans or having strong fundamentals should see a good run, on the other hand risky ones functionning on high interest debts will have to survive in those troubled times.
+After a while, inflation will get back to its 2% target, and economy should boom again.
+The ramining question is: what will be the size of the correction?
+Probably big because of how fast the margin debt is increasing which hints as bubbles and an overall casino market.

-Anyway, it's not the time to YOLO as the market will probably be shaken overall and so, having a diversified portfolio and an eye on stock market to be able to react seems the best possible behaviours.
+To conclude,  it's not the time to YOLO as the market will probably be shaken overall and so, having a diversified portfolio and an eye on stock market to be able to react seems the best possible behaviours in the coming month.

-And to keep an eye on the market, just look at our [hyperinflation dashboard](../hyperinflation)
+To do so, you can look at this [hyperinflation dashboard](../hyperinflation)

 ## A quick overview of the game
 Before diving into what is inflation and how it impacts investors, let's look at the game itself.